ProyectoIntegrador2018/BlueMarket/tests/Mock/instructions.md

 # Steps
 1. On your cmd, run `php artisan migrate:fresh`.
+2. Run `yarn run frontend` and login with a student @itesm account.
+This will create a new, registered student user with id #1, which we'll use as owner of the teams that get created further on (`leader_id` attribute on the `teams` table).
-2. Go to your MySQL admin tool (phpMyAdmin).
+3. Go to your MySQL admin tool (phpMyAdmin).
-3. Run the `mock.sql` script on the tool.
+4. Run the `mock.sql` script on the tool.
-4. Done!
+5. Done!

 # Available mock data
 The `mock.sql` script currently contains mock data for the following tables: